 Without looking back, she abandoned her pet, leaving teardrops as the only evidence she had ever been there.

 Trillie was not all right.
 She did not find a way to survive.
 She found the water, ate the food, and tried to care for her babies in the harsh environment.
 But when the food was gone, she had to forage farther and farther from the nest to find more.
 She was terrified and lonely.
 To her credit, she did better than most mothers in her place would have, but she had been doomed the moment she was abandoned by her owner.
 Domestic mice could never survive in the wild.
 Five of the babies died of exposure to the cold while she was out looking for food.
 Two others were being eaten by a snake when Trillie came back to the nest.
 She threw herself in all her starved fury at the snake, not caring what it was, indeed, not knowing what it could do.
 And Trillie died.

 The snake, full now, went on its way, wearing a new scar across its forehead for the rest of its life as the only sign that Trillie had ever existed.

-The last three babies sat there alone, starving for 24 hours and wondering where their mother was.
+The last three babies sat there alone, cold and starving for 24 hours and wondering where their mother was.
 One of them had seen what happened, though he didn't understand it.
 It haunted him in his hungry dreams over those next long hours.
 So very long for a tiny mouse.